Toys for People With Alzheimer’s Disease

 Bruno Bettelheim spent most of his professional life studying child development.
 Not all of his work has stood the test of time, but one thing I think he got right is the importance of play.
 He said once, “The child knows only that he engages in play because it is enjoyable.
 He isn’t aware of his need to play….”

 The need to play or otherwise be active applies to adults as well, including people affected with dementia.
-The activity, the stimulation, a sense of accomplishment are all beneficial and therapeutic.
-It’s not inappropriate to give toys to people with Alzheimer’s.
+The activity, the stimulation, a sense of accomplishment that often goes along with play; all these are beneficial and therapeutic.
+Toys for people with Alzheimer’s don’t look very different than any other toys.
+However, it is not inappropriate to give toys to people with Alzheimer’s.
 They might not be aware of the benefit they are getting from the play, but if you watch them I think you will see it.

 Toys for People with Alzheimer’s Disease and Dementia